 A clan with a certain mutation of KSR2 would not grow paddy for a staple due to its high glycemic index just as an other clan with a certain kind of ADH and ALDH genes would not prefer brewing as a livelihood activity.
 The Asians with lower ethanol and by-product acetaldehyde metabolism will go on to drink less as they might have experienced unpleasant effects from acetaldehyde accumulation.
 This is indeed backed by contemporary Asian cultures where a taboo is placed on the recreational consumption of ethanol.
 For further proof, look no further than Dean Hamer, the geneticist who in his books raised solid arguments on the roles of genes in shaping human behavior leading to a distinct personality.
 Inbreeding was therefore necessary to maintain the genetic make-up required of their clan that served as foundation to all cultural constructs built above it – and without it, such as when people crossbred, genetic homogeneity would be compromised and threaten persistence of their rudimentary culture.
 It was therefore necessary that a culture be established to ensure accommodation and optimization of such genetically predisposed traits and collective personality in their Earthly endeavors.
 Upper-level cultural manifestations such as architecture and food portions are the result of these underlying demographic intricacies.

-A review of existing literature on genes as a determinant of personality ends in-part paraphrasing our theory of feedback,
+A review on genes as a determinant of personality ends in-part paraphrasing our theory of feedback,

 Moreover, gene × gene and gene × environment interaction studies deserve further attention.